grafana/agent/docs/configuration/tempo-config.md

   # the cost of higher memory usage.
   decision_wait: [ <duration> | default="5s" ]

 # load_balancing configures load balancing of spans across multiple agents.
 # It ensures that all spans of a trace are sampled in the same instance.
-  # Only necessary if more than one agent process is receiving traces.
+# It works by exporting spans based on their traceID via consistent hashing.
+#
+# Enabling this feature is required for tail_sampling to correctly work when
+# multiple agent instances can receive spans for the same trace.
+#
+# Load balancing works by layering two pipelines and consistently exporting
+# spans belonging to a trace to the same agent instance.
+# Agent instances need to be able to communicate with each other via gRPC.
+#
+# Load balancing significantly increases CPU usage.
+This is because spans are
+# exported an additional time between agents.
 load_balancing:
   # resolver configures the resolution strategy for the involved backends
   # It can be static, with a fixed list of hostnames, or DNS, with a hostname
   # (and port) that will resolve to all IP addresses.
   resolver:
     static:
       hostnames:
         [ - <string> ... ]
     dns:
       hostname: <string>
       [ port: <int> ]

   # Load balancing is done via an otlp exporter.
   # The remaining configuration is common with the remote_write block.
   exporter:
     # Controls whether compression is enabled.
     [ compression: <string> | default = "gzip" | supported = "none", "gzip"]

     # Controls whether or not TLS is required.
     [ insecure: <boolean> | default = false ]

     # Disable validation of the server certificate.
 Only used when insecure is set
     # to false.
     [ insecure_skip_verify: <bool> | default = false ]

     # Sets the `Authorization` header on every trace push with the
     # configured username and password.
     # password and password_file are mutually exclusive.
     basic_auth:
       [ username: <string> ]
       [ password: <secret> ]
       [ password_file: <string> ]
 ```

 > **Note:** More information on the following types can be found on the